 She came with the Director of Montréal Botanical Garden, Gilles Vincent and Ginette Marotte, the Vice Mayor to commission a contemporary horse sculpture for Mosaïculture 2013. www.mosaiculture.ca

-Here is the mare, with another horse commissioned by a private client from New Orleans, patiently waiting for the shippers last May.
-They turned out so similar that they could have been related.
+Here is the mare, with another equine commissioned by a private client from New Orleans, patiently waiting in the yard for the shippers last May.
+They were so similar that they could have been related."

 For a bit of sheer delight and amazing jewellery visit gorgeous Kate Higham.